bsalanie/cupid_matching_st/README.md

 # cupid_matching_st

-Streamlit app that simulates and estimates a Choo and Show matching model
+This is an interactive Streamlit application that solves for the stable matching and estimates the parameters of the joint surplus in a [Choo and Siow 2006](https://www.jstor.org/stable/10.1086/498585?seq=1) model   (homoskedastic, with singles), using two methods:

+* minimum-distance estimation
+* Poisson GLM.